sravaninuti/IIOT/readme.md

-## To collect and display articles on IIOT
+## To collect from webhose and display articles on IIOT